TopGirlCoder/vehicles-ratings-api/README.md

-# Tesla Vehicles and Ratings API
+# Vehicles Reviewers, Ratings API
-www.github.com/topgirlcoder/tesla-server-app

 ## Introduction
 This is the unofficial documentation of Tesla Vehicles and Ratings API used by apps.
 It features functionality to retrieve, create, update, and delete Tesla vehicles and ratings.